elastic/apm/specs/agents/tracing-api-otel.md

 One major difference though is that since the implementation of OTel API will be delegated to Elastic APM agent, the whole OTel configuration that might be present in the application code (OTel processor pipeline) or deployment (env. variables) will be ignored.

+### Limitations

+The OTel API/specification goes beyond tracing, as a result, the following OTel features are not supported:
+- metrics
+- logs
+- span events
+- span links

 ### Spans and Transactions